novaldi21/ds_sql_project/README.md

 * Department number (dept_no) **foreign key**
 * Date of start as manager (from_date)
 * Date of quit as manager (to_date)

+## Query Building
+Before building the query, I defined columns that were needed to be returned for clasified managers by genders.